adedoyinashogbon/Retail-Sales-Forecasting-Using-Predictive-Modelling/README.md

 # Retail Sales Forecasting Using Predictive Modelling

-This project implements and compares multiple time series forecasting models (ARIMA, SARIMA, SARIMAX, LSTM) to predict retail sales.
-It includes robust evaluation, high-quality visualizations, and a comprehensive academic report.
+This project investigates the process of retail sales forecasting using various predictive modeling techniques.
+It implements and compares multiple time series forecasting models (ARIMA, SARIMA, SARIMAX, LSTM) to predict retail sales, with a focus on understanding the methodological approach rather than achieving optimal performance.

+## Project Status

+This is an educational research project with known limitations.
+Due to time constraints, limited effort was dedicated to fine-tuning the models, resulting in various errors and suboptimal performance in some areas.
+The codebase serves primarily as a demonstration of the forecasting pipeline and methodology rather than a production-ready solution.

+The project includes evaluation metrics, visualizations, and an academic report documenting the approach and findings.

 ---